 - 4.10 (SXB) Sexual Battery/Rape: Any sexual act directed against another person with force, violence, and/or against the person's will, including, but not limited to, sexual battery, attempted rape or rape.
-TMT and Title IX Consultation - 4.11 (BAT) Aggravated Battery: Intentionally causing great bodily harm, disability or permanent disfigurement to another person. - 4.12 (TRE) Aggravated Stalking: Engaging in a pattern of behavior or activity that involves willful, malicious, and repeated following, harassing, or cyber stalking of another and making a credible threat with the intent to place that person in reasonable fear of death or bodily injury of the person, or the person's child, sibling, spouse, parent, or dependent, as defined in Florida Statute 784.048(3).
+Immediately Report to Law Enforcement (Prior to Investigating) Contact Title IX Prior to Assigning Discipline - 4.11 (BAT) Aggravated Battery: Intentionally causing great bodily harm, disability or permanent disfigurement to another person.
+A battery where the attacker intentionally or knowingly causes more serious injury as defined in paragraph (8)(g) of this rule, such as great bodily harm, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+TMT - 4.12 (TRE) Aggravated Stalking: Engaging in a pattern of behavior or activity that involves willful, malicious, and repeated following, harassing, or cyber stalking of another and making a credible threat with the intent to place that person in reasonable fear of death or bodily injury of the person, or the person's child, sibling, spouse, parent, or dependent, as defined in Florida Statute 784.048(3).
 TMT